 About the Queensland Small Business Commissioner

-The Queensland Small Business Commissioner (QSBC) is a statutory office holder, temporarily established under the COVID-19 Emergency Response Act 2020.
-The Commissioner aims to advocate, enable and empower small businesses to help drive economic growth in Queensland.
+The Office of the Queensland Small Business Commissioner (QSBC) was initially established under the COVID-19 Emergency Response Act 2020.
+It is now in the process of transitioning into a permanent service.
+The role of the QSBC is to advocate, enable and empower small businesses to improve productivity and help drive economic growth in Queensland.

 In 2017 Maree was appointed the inaugural Queensland Small Business Champion, establishing a trusted interface between business and government, advocating on behalf of the Queensland small business community, as well as triaging and referring disputes.

-Having achieved great work for Queenslanders as Small Business Champion, Maree now leads the office of the Queensland Small Business Commissioner.
+Building on the great progress she was able to achieve for Queenslanders as Small Business Champion, Maree now leads the Office of the Queensland Small Business Commissioner.

 Who the QSBC helps